In this tutorial we will show you how to build and integrate another addon with Leo Rover - Camera Mast.

 It is inspired by camera mast built on top of NASA's rover Opportunity and is able to rotate camera through an angle of 360 degrees, more than 270 mm above the top of the Rover!

 Motors that are used for this application are Dynamixel AX-12A servo's which provide feedback, are quite easy to control with usage of ArbotiX and are in decent price.
-If you have access to a 3D printer, everything you need to build this addon is really easy to get and no special knowledge is needed.
+If you have an access to a 3D printer, everything you need to build this addon is really easy to get and no special knowledge is needed.
 We will get through creating G-codes for 3D printer, assembling everything and at the end integrating it with Leo Rover.

 3D printed parts